Marcelixoo/fashion-catalog-system/README.md

   Perform a full-text search across articles via the search engine.
   Supports keyword queries and may include filters (e.g., by tag or author) depending on implementation.

+### Products (TDB)

+- Similar to `articles` products should be available as a a possible index type to be made searchable with optimised defaults and pre-defined schema.

+### Catalogue (TDB)

+- Manage different catalogues based on different marketplaces/languages.
+- Enrich catalogue raw data with additional categories and attributes.

 ## Non-functional requirements

 1. Durability: fault tolerance & archivability of historical data.